benchcms/nextjs16-payloadcms3-registry/features/contact/README.md

 ## Overview

-The Contact feature manages the business's contact information and contact form submissions.
-It provides a query to retrieve global contact data and a factory function to create a server action for contact form submissions.
+The Contact feature provides contact form functionality.
+It includes a factory function to create a server action for contact form submissions and configuration for the form recipient email.

 ## Types

-- **`Contact`**: Global contact information (email, phone, address).
+- **`Contact`**: Contact form recipient configuration.

 ## Queries